scizen9/CryoscopeInfluxDBMirror/README.txt

 8) Buckets you want to mirror should have the same names on the local and remote databases.
 9) Have python 3 installed with the additional packages influxdb-client and pyyaml.
 10) Be sure any firewall allows the port for the database to be accessible
+11) It appears that higher versions of python don't work: Use python 3.9.13

 Start Mirroring Data:
-1) Make sure the prerequiste steps have been completed
+1) Make sure the prerequisite steps have been completed
 2) Edit settings.yaml and fill it out with the proper information in yaml syntax.
 Summary of fields:
 	Key:                  Purpose:										                                Notes:
     'REMOTE_IP'           The IP of the remote database from which data will be pulled.
 The IP should contain a port as in